marianoguerra/einfo/README.rst

 				module = module1, function = f_extra, arity = 1,
 				line = 17, extra = #{arg => A, bad => true}}}.

+Note that include_lib for einfo.hrl will only be included if it wasn't there

 TODO
 ----

-* include -include_lib einfo attribute if not there
 * fix ?FUNCTION_* macro detection

 Ideas: